dysthesis/moirai/NOTES.md

 The main disadvantage of this is the communication protocol.
 Concretely, this takes the form of two issues:

 1. How does `moirai` know that the external tool speaks the same format it does?
+  - This is partly solvable by implementing an adapter.
+It does not matter that `moirai` and the plugin does not speak the same language, as long as there is a translation layer that facilitates such communication.
+If the communication medium is plaintext (_e.g._ via `stdin`), it can be as trivial as a shell script leveraging tools such as `jq`.
+The issue is that this adds an extra component to maintain, on top of the added overhead of a translation layer, worsening the bottleneck.
 2. `stdin` is inherently untyped; how does `moirai` know that the external tool will give it an integer and not a string?
 This is somewhat mitigated by good parsing hygiene, but it still injects a point of fallibility, which is less than ideal.